101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-2/course.md

 ## Backend (application logic)

-The backend of a dApp is just the same as any other App, except that it’s **connected to the blockchain for at least some of its services**, like access control, storage of transactions and balances, or programmatic guarantee of agreements between users.
+The backend of a dApp is just the same as any other app, except that it’s **connected to the blockchain for at least some of its services**, like access control, storage of transactions and balances, or programmatic guarantee of agreements between users.

 ## Frontend (Web User Interface)